-- Different species of mold grow at different rates.
-Knowing mold species and the physical size of mold growth can help with determining timing and duration of the water exposure. - Some mold species need high levels of moisture / water (wet molds), while some can grow only with humidity (dry molds).
-Knowing the mold species can help determine cause of loss (water or humidity). - Speciation can determine whether the mold is a water damage indicator mold (from indoor source) or an outdoor mold.
-Knowing mold species can help define the source of the [airborne] mold, whether from an indoor leak or from the outdoors.
+- 1. Different species of mold grow at different rates.
+Knowing mold species can help with determining timing of the water exposure. - Some mold species need high levels of moisture / water (wet molds), while some can grow only with humidity (dry molds).
+Knowing the mold species can help determine cause of loss (water or humidity). - Speciation can help determine whether the mold is a water damage indicator mold (from indoor source) or an outdoor mold. - 4.
+Viability can be used to determine timing of loss. - 5.
+For instance, most of the sampled indoor airborne airborne mold is viable, then the mold spores did not come from the outdoors, since most mold spores outside are old / dead and not viable. - 6.
+Surface sampling of mold from the property is crucial.
+Show it grew/grows in 24-48 hours and triggered coverage.

-Elevated "live" mold.
+Elevated "live" airborne mold.